Savvy Homebody

 Jump to:

-• How to Blind Bake or Pre Bake the Pie Crust?
+• How to Blind Bake The Pie Crust

 What is No Roll Pie Crust?

-This is my go-to all-butter pie crust recipe when I want to save time.
+It's my go to all-butter pie crust recipe when I want to save time.
 No need to go out and buy a store-bought pie crust, it uses basic kitchen staples for convenience.
 No Bowl, No Food Processor, and No Equipment required.

 The secret to a good pie crust is butter, it adds flavor, texture, and color.
 An amazing golden brown crust with that old-fashioned taste and flaky light texture.
 Yum.